Roald Bradstock: Biography

-The birth of the Olympism art genre
+Birth of the Olympism art genre

 In early May 2024 over a 72- hour period, Bradstock and his art, were featured in 3 separate French publications – each one referencing his artwork as capturing the Olympic ethos and embracing the ideals of Olympism.
 In the first publication Beaux Arts Magazine, Bradstock was featured with 5 other Olympian artists (4 Olympians and 1 Paralympian) who were participating in the Paris 2024 Olympian Artists exhibition and education program.
 While Bradstock led the first Olympian artist program at the PyeongChang Winter Olympics in 2018, and was a participant in the Tokyo 2020 Olympic Games Olympian Artist program, he was not part of the IOC’s Artists program in the Paris 2024 Olympics.
 The second publication that referenced Bradstock, his artwork and his art projects as capturing and embracing Pierre de Coubertin’s Olympic ideals was a book written by Diane de Coubertin – Pierre de Coubertin’s great, great, grandniece.
 The third publication was an art history book - Le Sport Dans L’Art – written by Yann Descamps and George Vigarello, published by Citadelles & Mazenod.
 Some other notable artists included in this book were Rembrandt, Rubens, Degas, Seurat, Manet, Rodin, Munch, Muybridge, Lichtenstein, Hockney, and Warhol.

 On July 26, 2024, a few hours before the opening ceremony for the Paris 2024 Olympic Games, CNN International aired a sit-down, in-person interview with Bradstock to discuss his historic artistic accomplishment of creating a new art genre called “Olympism” or “Olympicism”.
 CNN aired the piece multiple times over the weekend (July 27 and 28).
 The TV interview followed an article posted on July 25, 2024, featuring Bradstock on the CNN website under the heading - The ‘Olympic Picasso’ finally finds recognition for his athletics-inspired art.
 This article also acknowledged his historic artistic achievement.

 The CNN interview was picked up by over a hundred TV stations across America and Canada and posted on their respective TV station websites under the heading: Meet the brilliant ‘Olympic Picasso,’ a man who captures the art of athletics.
 A few weeks later, in mid-August 2024, there were dozens of publications in Asia that had articles about Bradstock and his new “Olympism” art genre.